ual/ual_model_workspace/README.md

 5. All set!
 Whenever you open a new terminal window, use `source activate template-env` to activate the environment

-6. Periodically (or when there's new functionality you want to use) run `git pull` from within the choicemodels and urbansim_templates folders to update the codebases
+6. Periodically (or when there's new functionality you want to use) run `git pull` from inside the choicemodels and urbansim_templates folders to update the codebases